Also Serving Evanston & Skokie

 Mouth guards do more than protect teeth.
 By cushioning sharp blows to the face, they can also prevent damage to the lips, tongue, cheeks, chin, jaw, joints and neck, and can even lessen the chance of an athlete suffering a concussion or brain hemorrhage.

 Customized Guards for Comfort

-Your experienced Contos Smile Center dentist can create a custom-fit mouth guard that will provide maximum protection and comfort.
+Your experienced Contos Smile Center dentist in Chicago, IL, Dr. Contos, can create a custom-fit mouth guard that will provide maximum protection and comfort.
 The first step is making an impression of your teeth that will be used to design your mouth guard.
 You can choose material that is flexible or more rigid, soft on the inside or even made of special material for patients who are allergic to acrylics.

 In customizing your mouth guard, your dentist will consider your age and the sport you will be playing.
 Mouth guards for adolescents will need to be adjusted as the young player grows.
 And some sports, such as football, hockey and lacrosse, require extra protection.

 Mouth guards are advised for less vigorous sports, as well.
 In addition to football, ice hockey and lacrosse, the American Dental Association advises the use of a mouth guard for soccer, field hockey, basketball, boxing, discus throwing, gymnastics, squash, handball, racquetball, rugby, martial arts, shot putting, skateboarding, skiing, skydiving, volleyball, water polo, weightlifting, wrestling and even surfing.

 Nighttime Benefits of Mouth Guards